pseudo-lang/pseudo-python/README.md

 ## Supported subset

+Pseudo-Python compiles to `pseudo ast`.

+[Pseudo](https://github.com/alehander42/pseudo) defines a language-independent AST model and an unified standard library.
+It can map its own standard library to target language libraries and concepts automatically and it tries to generate readable and idiomatic code.

+Pseudo-Python translates a subset of Python to Pseudo AST and then it receives the JS/Ruby/C#/Go backends for free. (+ at least 4-5 backends in the future)

+Pseudo was inspired by the need to generate algorithms/code in different languages or portint tools/libraries to a new environment

-pseudo-python compiles to `pseudo ast`.
-Pseudo supports a very clear and somehow limited subset of a language:
+That's why it can be mapped to a well defined subset of a language

+# Pseudo supports

   * basic types and collections and standard library methods for them

   * integer, float, string, boolean